binod33/EulerProject/KeyManagementTool.md

 ```

 ### Read from a file with prop key [<code>-p \[propkey]</code>]
-An option for the update command of the tool that reads and parses out the encryption key from the file using the argument specified property key.
+An option for the update command of the tool that reads and parses out the encryption key from the file using the specified property key.
+Not specifying any argument will default back to parsing out the first line from the file as an ecnryption key.

 Usage example :